 Spaghetti aglio, olio, e peperoncino is a traditional Italian pasta dish.
-It's well loved by many because it's so easy and inexpensive to make.
-This is a perfect solution whenever you're in a bind.
-For example, if guests come over and you've got nothing to serve, they are certain to be wowed when you present them with this meal.
+It's well-loved by many because it's so easy and inexpensive to make.
+This is a perfect solution whenever you're in a bind or just don't feel like cooking a big meal.

-It packs quite a kick from the minced garlic and chili pepper flakes, and I highly suggest enjoying this dish with fellow garlic lovers.
+It packs quite a kick from the minced garlic and chili pepper flakes.

-The pasta is the real star in this meal, as it's not drenched in heavy, overbearing sauce.
-Because of this, it is really important to make sure you cook the pasta al dente.
+The pasta is the real star of this meal, as it's not drenched in heavy, overbearing sauce.
+Because of this, it's really important to make sure you cook the pasta al dente (meaning it's still firm when bitten).
 In some instances, you can get away with overcooking your spaghetti, but this is not one of them.
-A good, flavorful extra-virgin olive oil is also essential as is mincing the garlic finely enough to avoid eating any big spicy chunks.
+A good, flavorful extra-virgin olive oil is also essential, as is mincing the garlic finely enough to avoid eating any big spicy chunks.

 2 large or 3 small garlic cloves, minced